 Thames Path walking packages

-As an alternative to developing your own itinerary, we have created a series of suggested itineraries.
-There will be 3 series: easy, medium and hard.
+As an alternative to developing your own itinerary, we have created a series of suggested itineraries: easy and moderate.

 If you wish to vary any of these itineraries, just contact us.
 We are a phone call, email or chat away!